 - 3 1/2 ounces Parmigiano-Reggiano, grated

-- 1 chile, seeded and thinly sliced
+- 1 chile pepper, such as jalapeño or serrano, seeded and thinly sliced (optional)

 - Salt and freshly ground black pepper, to taste

-- 1. Preheat the oven to 400°F (204°C).
+- Preheat the oven to 400°F (200°C).
 Butter a 2-cup baking dish.

 Baked, puffy, and golden, this ricotta dip is wonderful with pita chips or veggie crudités.
 A quick whisk of the ingredients and a pour into the pan is all it takes to have this at the table in minutes.
 Try to use a shallow baking dish to maximize the amount of cheese that browns since the puffy crust is the most alluring part of this dip.
 It’s a cold-weather version of the Herbed Ricotta Dip that was a huge hit with my family.
 I omitted the chile since it would’ve been a turnoff for my kids.

-This baked ricotta is so quick and easy to put together, and makes for a sophisticated-looking starter to share, or an interesting alternative to a cheeseboard.
-We served with a mix of crackers and chutneys, to everyone’s delight.
-The oregano and chile lend subtle flavors to the cheese, and the Parmigiano lends a gorgeous melty texture to the fluffy ricotta.
+This recipe is so quick and easy to put together and makes for a sophisticated-looking starter to share or an interesting alternative to a cheese board.
+We served it with a mix of crackers and chutneys to everyone’s delight.
+The oregano and chile lend subtle flavors to the cheese and the Parmigiano lends a gorgeous melty texture to the fluffy ricotta.

-I found the best way to serve it was just like spoonbread: scoop it out with a serving spoon onto plates. l highly recommend giving it a try.
+I found the best way to serve it was just like spoonbread—scoop it out with a serving spoon onto plates. l highly recommend giving it a try.
 There’s no need to gently fold the ingredients together.
 This isn’t a soufflé.
 Nor is there a need to beat them.
 This is a thick mixture.
 I found the best utensil for mixing it to be a fork, and the best description of the process to be mashing it together, then stirring a bit.
 I did beat the egg just a bit with a fork before adding, to make sure it mixed in evenly.
 I think the instructions are fine as written.
 This is really a very easy recipe that’s best not to overthink.

 Because the cheese is served warm, it tastes great on sliced baguette topped with a little fresh Roma tomato, and it was also fantastic stuffed into those multicolored mini peppers.
 Everything we put it on was that much easier to eat.
-It’s creamy, unique, and simple to prepare.
-A great dip when you want to show up to the party with something unexpected.
+The pepper (I used a jalapeño) adds just the right oomph to the dip.